The Jordan algebra of complex symmetric operators: Introduction

-On the other hand, the class of CSOs contains normal operators.
-Thus one may view CSOs as a generalization of normal operators.
-Gilbreath and Wogen \cite{Wogen07} made this more precise by describing a natural sense in which CSOs sit halfway between the normal operators and $\BH$.
-In view of ubiquitous roles of normal operators played in the study of operator algebras, it is natural to explore the algebraic aspect of CSOs.
-Along this line, the complex symmetric generator problem of operator algebras has been studied in \cite{ShenZhu,ZhuJMAA}.
-In a recent paper \cite{BW-Invol}, Blecher and Wang studied involutive operator algebras and obtained a characterization of operator algebras with linear involutions in terms of CSOs.
+Recently there has been a growing interest in the algebraic aspect of c.s. operators.
+In \cite{GuoJiZhu}, certain connections between c.s. operators and anti-automorphisms of singly generated $C^*$-algebras are established.
+Furthermore, a general answer to the norm closure problem for c.s. operators was provided in \cite{ZhuMA} which relies on an intensive analysis of singly generated $C^*$-algebras.
+In \cite{ShenZhu,ZhuJMAA}, c.s. generator problem for operator algebras has been studied.
+In a recent paper \cite{BW-Invol}, Blecher and Wang studied involutive operator algebras and obtained a characterization of operator algebras with linear involutions in terms of c.s. operators.

-So far almost all previous work concerning the algebraic aspect of CSOs focuses on associative algebras generated by CSOs.
-However, CSOs do not fit perfectly into the associative algebraic setting, since $\SH$ is not closed in the norm topology, and not closed under addition or multiplication, although it is closed under squares and the adjoint operation.
-Even in the weakly closed linear subspace $\SC$, one usually has $C^*(T)\nsubseteq \SC$ for $T\in\SC$, where $C^*(T)$ denotes the $C^*$-algebra generated by $T$ and the identity $I$.
-Thus, naturally, we wonder whether there is another suitable algebraic setting for the study of CSOs.
+Since $\SH$ is not closed under addition or multiplication, we may pay attention to a typical linear subspace of $\BH$ contained in $\SH$.
+Given a conjugation $C$ on $\cH$, we denote by $\SC$ the set of all $C$-symmetric operators on $\cH$.
+Clearly, $\SC$ is a subspace of $\BH$ closed in the weak operator topology.
+Note that $\SH=\cup_C \SC$, where the union is taken over all conjugations on $\cH$.
+Later we shall show that if $C_1,C_2$ are conjugations on $\cH$, then there exists a unitary operator $U$ on $\cH$ such that $U\cS_{C_1} U^*=\cS_{C_2}$ (see Corollary \ref{C:unitary}).
+So, up to unitary equivalence, $\SC$ contains all c.s. operators on $\cH$.
+Throughout the following, we always assume that $C$ is a conjugation on $\cH$, unless stated otherwise.
+Also, we always assume that $\dim\cH=\infty$, since almost all results in finite dimensional case follow readily from that in infinite dimensional case.

+Some interesting results concerning $\SC$ as a subspace of $\BH$ have been obtained.
+For example, Garcia {\cite[Theorem 1]{Gar2007}} proved that each contraction in $\SC$ is the mean of two unitary ones in $\SC$, whose proof relies on a refined polar decomposition for c.s. operators obtained by Garcia and Putinar \cite{Gar07}.
+This result is a $C$-symmetric analogue of a classical result in $\BH$.
+In \cite{Danciger}, Danciger, Garcia and Putinar established for $\SC$ a natural analogue of Courant's minimax principle to estimate singular values of compact ones in $\SC$.
+It was shown in \cite{PtakRef} that $\SC$ is transitive and $2$-hyperreflexive.

-In this paper we propose to study CSOs in the setting of Jordan algebra.
-This is inspired by the following observation.
-Let $C$ be a conjugation on $\cH$.
-Then it is easy to see the set $\SC$ is a linear subspace of $\BH$ closed in the weak operator topology; in addition, one can easily check that $\SC$ is closed under the Jordan product $\circ$, defined by
+The aim of this paper is to study $\SC$ in the Jordan setting.
+This is inspired by the observation that $\SC$ is closed under the Jordan product $\circ$, defined by

-Hence $\SC$ is a Jordan operator algebra.
-Naturally we wonder whether the Jordan algebraic setting could open another window for the study of CSOs.
+That is, $\SC$ forms a Jordan operator algebra.
+By a Jordan operator algebra we mean a norm-closed subspace of $\BH$ closed under the Jordan product $\circ$.
+Thus $\SC$ is a Jordan subalgebra of $\BH$.